4-gent/CMPE189-MTD/README.md

 │   │       * Hooks for flow rule modification
 │   │       * Console logging for debugging and observing MTD events │   │
+│   │
-│   └── init_topology.sh
+│   ├── init_topology.sh
-│       - Shell script that launches Mininet with a simple topology.
+│   │    - Shell script that launches Mininet with a simple topology.
-│       - Ensures OpenFlow13 and remote controller connection are used.
+│   │    - Ensures OpenFlow13 and remote controller connection are used.
+│   ├── init_controller.sh
+│   │    - Shell script that launches Ryu Controller
+│   │    - Uses OpenFlow13
-│
+│   └── init_metrics.sh
+│        - Metrics script to get status of Ryu Controller │
 └── README.md
     - Documentation and instructions on running the project.